Environment

 Energy

-Since 2020, all Linde MH plants in Germany have been procuring their electricity from renewable sources.
-Linde MH’s switch to green electricity is not just beneficial for the environment—it also has the potential to generate significant cost savings.
-An electricity contract for the KION Group’s sites in Germany and the Czech Republic shows how the use of renewable energies can make both environmental and economic sense.
+Since 2020, all Linde MH plants in Germany have been procuring their electricity exclusively from renewable sources.
+In addition to the environmental benefits, switching to green electricity has also generated significant cost savings.
+The sites in Germany and the Czech Republic are leading the way in this respect and demonstrating that the use of renewable energies can make both environmental and economic sense.

 There are numerous other examples of energy savings achieved through process optimization in the company: